Variational Density Functional Calculations of Excited States: Conical Intersection and Avoided Crossing in Ethylene Bond Twisting

 Clearly, broken-symmetry determinants are not eigenfunctions of quantum mechanical operators such as $\hat{S}^{2}$ or point group symmetry operators, unlike the exact wave function.
 In the case of $\hat{S}^{2}$, it has been argued\cite{Grafenstein2000,Pople1995} that a single determinant can be allowed to be spin-contaminated in KS-DFT because the KS wave function describes a system of noninteracting electrons, which differs from the true multielectron system.
 The quality of a broken-symmetry description needs to be assessed with respect to other properties, such as the on-top pair density\cite{Grafenstein2000,Perdew1995}.
 It remains to be seen how symmetry breaking affects nonadiabatic couplings between electronic states.
 However, this question might not be of concern for practical applications, insofar as novel mixed quantum-classical algorithms, such as the one presented in ref \cite{Shu2022}, can be used to simulate nonadiabatic dynamics using only the energy and its gradient.

-In summary, we have found that the energy of the ground and two lowest excited singlet states of the ethylene molecule can be obtained over a wide range of the double bond torsion and pyramidalization angles, even in the vicinity of the V-N CoIn and Z-N avoided crossing by using variational, time-independent density functional calculations as long as spin or spatial symmetry are allowed to break.
+In summary, we have found that the energy of the N, V and Z and R\textsubscript{3s} states of the ethylene molecule can be obtained over a wide range of the double bond torsion and pyramidalization angles, even in the vicinity of the V-N CoIn and Z-N avoided crossing by using variational, time-independent density functional calculations as long as spin or spatial symmetry are allowed to break.
 The broken-symmetry solutions arise near electronic degeneracies and coexist with solutions that preserve symmetries but yield energy curves with unphysical crossings.
 The calculations converge more easily to such solutions with incorrect energy surfaces when the initial guess at a given geometry is constructed from the optimized wave function of the previous step, as is commonly done.
 This fact could explain why previous variational calculations with the same functional\cite{pradhan2018non} predict an incorrect CoIn topology and negative energy gaps.
-This problem highlights the need for algorithms that can selectively converge on physically meaningful excited state solutions in nonadibatic dynamics simulations based on time-independent approaches\cite{Malis2021, pradhan2018non}.
-The application of an explicit Perdew-Zunger self-interaction correction improves the relative energy as well as the shape of the calculated energy curves.
+This problem highlights the need for algorithms that can selectively converge on physically meaningful excited state solutions in nonadibatic dynamics simulations based on time-independent approaches\cite{Vandaele2022, Malis2020, pradhan2018non}.
+The application of an explicit Perdew-Zunger self-interaction correction improves the relative energy, the ordering of the states as well as the shape of the calculated energy curves.
 The energy gap between the ground and the doubly excited state is underestimated by 0.6 to 1.5\,eV in calculations with the PBE functional, but agrees closely with reported results of multireference calculations when PBE-SIC is used.

-The results presented here indicate that it can be feasible to use a single-determinant variational density functional approach in nonadiabatic excited state dynamics simulations, provided the calculations are made to converge on the appropriate broken-symmetry solutions and that the functional ensures adequate cancellation of the self-interaction error inherent in practical implementations of KS-DFT.
+The results presented here indicate that it can be feasible to use a single-determinant variational density functional approach in nonadiabatic excited state dynamics simulations, provided that the calculations are made to converge to appropriate solutions for all states involved in the dynamics up to the initially photoexcited one, and that the functional ensures adequate cancellation of the self-interaction error inherent in practical implementations of KS-DFT.
 Since the computational scaling of self-interaction corrected calculations is the same as for calculations with semilocal functionals, this approach can be applied to large systems for which multireference methods are not feasible.